Are You Unable to Work Due to Chronic Obstructive Pulmonary Disease or COPD?

-COPD symptoms include gasping, wheezing, shortness of breath, and coughing.
-In addition, COPD makes the heart work harder and can cause pulmonary heart disease, or cor pulmonale.
-Treatment for COPD includes oxygen therapy, pulmonary rehabilitation, and various medications and inhalers such as Advair.
+Symptoms of COPD often include gasping, wheezing, shortness of breath, and coughing.
+Treatment for COPD includes oxygen therapy, pulmonary rehabilitation, and various medications, such as steroid inhalers.

 Evidence to Support Disability for COPD